-While year-on-year comparison will still be possible, you will not be able to access your historic data in the same way.
-In order to retain historical data, you will need to coordinate your GA4 usage with another tool such as BigQuery.
+While year-on-year comparison will still be possible, you will not be able to access your historical data in the same way.
+To retain historical data, you will need to coordinate your GA4 usage with another tool such as BigQuery.

 Users of BigQuery will be pleased to know that GA4 natively connects – not previously the case in UA.